Introduction to Python rstrip()

 Output:

 In the above example, we have used the rstrip() method with and without parameters.
-In the above example, rstrip() function without parameter when applied on the given string as “ abc Educba training abc ” then this method strips out the whitespace from the right-hand side of the given string and results in the string as “ abc Educba training abc”.
-The rstip() function with parameter as ‘abc’ when applied on the given string as “ abc Educba training abc ” then it results in the string as “ abc Educba training” which again strips out characters specified inside the parameters as ‘abc’ from the right side of the string.
+In the above example, the rstrip() function without parameter when applied on the given string as “abc Educba training abc” then this method strips out the whitespace from the right-hand side of the given string and results in the string as “abc Educba training abc.”
+The rstip() function with parameter as ‘abc’ when applied on the given string as “abc Educba training abc” then results in the string as “abc Educba training,” which again strips out characters specified inside the parameters as ‘abc’ from the right side of the string.

-These string strip() and strip() functions, which can be used in formatting the project reports and documents, can also be used when you want to publish a book and you want to strip out extra whitespaces or newlines; these are helpful in such real-world examples.
-The strip() and rstrip() functions can also be used in removing the newline from the given string.
+These string strip() and strip() functions, which can be used in formatting project reports and documents, can also be used when you want to publish a book and strip out extra whitespaces or newlines; these are helpful in such real-world examples.
+The strip() and rstrip() functions can also remove the newline from the given string.
 First, let us see how strip() can remove the newline from the given string.

 Example #2